Assessment Appeals and Correction of Errors & Omissions

 Review of Module Mark

 If you believe that there was an error or omission which resulted in an incorrect mark for your module(s) you may request a Review of Module Mark.
-This is not an appeal.
+The Review of Module Mark process is summarised below and the detailed process is described in the Policy Governing Assessment Appeals and Correction of Errors and Omissions Relating to Assessment which may be downloaded here.

 - Before requesting such a review it is mandatory that you view your assessment script(s)/material(s)